 The State Fire Marshal’s Investigation Unit is primarily tasked with supporting law enforcement, the fire service, and insurance companies in criminal investigations.
 All parties have processes to establish the cause of possible motivation in fires or explosions that damage property.

 An arson investigation is often complex and involves multiple law enforcement agencies, insurance providers, and other organizations.
 Therefore, your legal representative must have the experience and fortitude to defend against any claims of wrongdoing leveled against you.

-Richard Grossman, Trial Attorney, will fight to protect you against legal jeopardy.
+Jeff Manciagli, Trial Attorney, will fight to protect you against legal jeopardy.
 As a Georgia resident, you have the right to defend against arson charges.
 Call our offices in Atlanta today to discuss your case.
 Do not delay seeking support if you have been charged with crimes related to starting a fire or using explosives.
 Instead, seek counsel from an Atlanta trial attorney who knows how to fight these charges.
-Contact Richard Grossman today at (678) 358-6555.
+Contact Jeff Manciagli today at (404) 642-9080.

 66 Lenox Pointe NE, Building #66